-The Living Earth CIT, leadership training program is an awesome opportunity for veteran campers, who love the LES programs.
+The Living Earth Counselor In Training Program is a transformative leadership-learning opportunity for veteran campers who love LES programs.

-This intensive leadership training will give them the skills to not only be a great camp counselor and leader, it will teach them life skills for other professional pursuits.
+This intensive leadership training will give them not only the skills of a great camp counselor and leader, but it will also teach them life skills for other professional pursuits.
 They will learn the ins and outs of what it takes to be a nature based mentor and leader.

 Again and again CITs say that the most powerful learning came from them in the powerful, family-like bond that grows amongst the CITs and staff.
 We cultivate a heartfelt village-like model of learning that is based on integrity and open communication.
 In this supportive environment, they feel safe to push their edges and reach for their greater potential.
 We are here to support that journey.

 Living Earth is unique from other camps in that we focus on deep nature connection, mentoring, and earth skills.
-We have a commitment to high quality programs that help individuals rise up to be leaders with a strong connection to place, the community and themselves.
+We have a commitment to high quality programs that help individuals rise up to be leaders with a strong connection to their place, their community and themselves.

-Ask any instructor, ask the kitchen staff, ask the campers–the CITs are an essential component of our village ecology.
-They will work together as a unit, under the mentorship of veteran staff, and be given various tasks that are essential to the camp culture as well as their own passions.
+Ask any instructor, ask the kitchen staff, ask the campers–the CITs are an essential component of our village ecology!
+They work together as a unit, under the mentorship of veteran staff, and are given responsibilities that are essential to the camp culture.

 - Mentoring: CITs are placed with a group of campers and three instructors.
 The instructors and the CIT Coordinator guide the CITs in seeing what individual kids need, what the group needs, and how to proactively help fill those needs.
 CITs who are up for the challenge are given the opportunity to lead a camp activity, game or craft.
 They prepare, practice, lead and debrief, with staff supporting this whole process.